 Four Sections of the IT Industry to Understand

 Individuals that want to work with computers have a growing number of job options today, but most jobs fall into one of four fields.
-Candidates that want to increase the success of obtaining a job in one of the four IT fields should carefully consider job training and education decisions.
+Candidates that want to increase the success of obtaining a job in these four fields should carefully consider job training and education decisions.
 The right school and certification make a difference when applying for IT jobs, and hiring managers in each sector are looking for different skills.
 Here are the four sections of the IT industry you need to understand before starting job training.

 Network Technology and Cloud Computing